I don’t believe dynamic remarketing is a valuable use of a digital advertising budget.

 I was shopping for some new Converse shoes a few weeks ago.
 I found a pair I really like: Black high-tops with a red interior and trim.
 I didn’t complete my purchase on the Converse website, and their tracking code detected this and decided I needed to be targeted with some dynamic remarketing.

 Those shoes followed me around the web for weeks.
 The problem was, I didn’t abandon my purchase because I was still on the fence, I didn’t buy them because they didn’t have my size in stock.
 In fact, they only had 20% of possible sizes in stock.

-That means, for this particular product, 80% all ad spend on dynamic remarketing is completely wasted—and that’s a an underestimation, because consumer shoe sizes aren’t evenly distributed.
+That means, for this particular product, 80% all ad spend on dynamic remarketing is completely wasted.
+Perhaps and even greater number is wasted when you consider that consumer shoe sizes aren’t evenly distributed.

 Google’s ad targeting didn’t know why I failed to complete my initial purchase, it didn’t know that their stock levels were completely insufficient to even allow a remarketing campaign in the first place, and it didn’t know when I no longer needed shoes.

 I’ve seen many presenters from marketing agencies (and even Google) stand on a stage and argue about how amazing dynamic remarketing is, but I’m yet to hear of a specific campaign that actually produced good results.
 Sure, that’s completely anecdotal, but until I’m convinced otherwise by some hard numbers, I won’t be spending another cent on dynamic remarketing.